stevenjlho/leetcode/solutions/121. Best Time to Buy and Sell Stock/README.md

 ## Approach

 1. Initialize `minPrice` to the first stock price and `maxProfit` to 0. `maxProfit` will store our answer.
-2. Iterate through each stock price.
+2. Iterate through each stock price to examine all potential buying points.
-3. Update `minPrice` if the current price is lower, ensuring `minPrice` always contains the lowest price seen.
+3. Update `minPrice` to the current price if it's lower than the existing `minPrice`.This step is crucial as buying at the lowest possible price is key to maximizing profit.
-4. Determine the potential profit by subtracting `minPrice` from the current price.
-Update `maxProfit` if this potential profit exceeds the current `maxProfit`.
+4. Calculate potential profit (`prices[i] - minPrice`) and update `maxProfit` if this profit exceeds the current `maxProfit`.
+This step ensures that you are always keeping track of the highest possible profit.
-5. Return `maxProfit`, which represents the maximum profit that can be obtained.
+5. Finally, `maxProfit` is returned, which represents the maximum profit obtainable from the stock prices.

 ## Complexity